 Martin K Ross I am a second year PhD student at Heriot-Watt University, working under the supervision of Frank Broz and Lynne Baillie.
 My research interests include motivation through human robot interaction and real-world reinforcement learning.

 Matthew O’Hara I am a first year Graduate Apprentice for Heriot Watt University studying honours degree Software Development for business, while also working under the management of Prof. Lynne Baillie and Prof. Yvan Petillot.
-My work is based around programming and presenting demonstrations of robots tailored to research, with an end goal of Robotic/Computer Engineering.
+My work is based around programming, presenting and engineering demonstrations of robots tailored to research, with an end goal of Robotic/Computer Engineering.